Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 You can find Avoova at 16 Magrieta Prinsloo Street, Skaapies Einde, Prince Albert.

-With mountains all around, there is no shortage of walks for those who enjoy hiking, but if you don’t want to go too far, we would recommend climbing the Koppie (hill) at the edge of the town.
+With mountains all around Prince Albert, there is no shortage of walks for those who enjoy hiking.
+But if you don’t want to go too far, we recommend climbing the Koppie (hill) at the edge of the town, which was one of our favourites.

 The Gordon Trail starts here, and you’ll find a pathway up to the top, which overlooks Prince Albert.
 Here you get a wonderful view of the town and the Karoo desert.

 At the top of town, you’ll find Gays Guernsey Dairy.
-Gay, the cheery owner, started the dairy in 1990 with only three cows, but her family business has now grown to be an integral part of Prince Albert.
+Gay, the cheery owner, started the dairy in 1990 with only three cows, but her family business has now become an integral part of Prince Albert.
 The dairy supplies many of the local cafes and the local Spar.

 You can take your own container straight from the raw milk pump or buy a prefilled bottle.
 We stocked up on Gay’s fruit yogurts and cheeses – many of which have won international cheese awards.
 All of the products are natural, unpasteurised and free of hormones and antibiotics.